jschultz299/jschultz299.github.io/_portfolio/rl.md

 </p>

 <p>
     This project uses the <a href="https://www.gymlibrary.dev/environments/classic_control/cart_pole/" target=_blank>CartPole</a> environment.
-The goal of the project is the train the agent to learn how to balance the pendulum upright for an extended period of time.
+The goal of the project is to train the agent to learn how to balance the pendulum upright for an extended period of time.
 The agent is rewarded if the pendulum remains upright within a certain range of joint angles.
 </p>

 <p>